ibm-cloud-architecture/refarch-integration-api/README.md

 * [Compendium](https://github.com/ibm-cloud-architecture/refarch-integration-api#compendium)

 ## Goals
-This project includes the definition for the inventory APIs used by the cloud native app, CASE Inc Portal, and the *blue compute* micro service and a set of guidance on how servers are configured and API definitions are done.
+This project includes the definition for the inventory APIs used by the cloud native app, CASE Inc Portal, and the *blue compute* micro service.
+We are summarizing how servers are configured and API definitions are done.
 We also detail TLS security settings.

-The API definition exposes a set of RESTful services for managing a product inventory.
+The API definition exposes a set of RESTful services for managing the **inventory** API product.
+The product is defined within IBM API Connect as illustrated below:

 ![invprod](docs/inventory-product.png)

 The API is defined and run on on-premise servers but exposed via secure connection to public cloud so born on cloud applications, like the simple [inventory app](https://github.com/ibm-cloud-architecture/refarch-caseinc-app), can leverage those APIs.
+In fact with the release of IBM Cloud private, you can also deploy API Connect gateway on ICP, and your 'cloud native' applications or micro services on ICP too.
+This will simplify the integration, security settings and will leverage monitoring.

 ## Architecture
 As illustrated in the figure below, the Inventory database is not directly accessed by application who needs it, but via a data access layer, SOA service, developed in Java using JAXWS and deployed on WebSphere Liberty server.
-The SOAP service is mapped by a gateway flow implemented in IBM Integration Bus, so API Connect can directly invoke the Gateway flow running in IIB.
+The SOAP service is mapped by a gateway flow implemented in IBM Integration Bus, so API Connect can directly invoke the `gateway flow` running in IIB.

 ![Component view](docs/cp-phy-view1.png)

-With the new programming model of consuming RESTful API for mobile app or web app born on cloud, existing SOAP interfaces need to be mapped to RESTful apis, and using a API economy paradigm, those APIs will become a product managed by IBM API connect.
+With the new programming model of consuming RESTful API for mobile app or web app born on cloud, existing SOAP interfaces need to be mapped to RESTful APIs, and using a API economy paradigm, those APIs will become a product managed by IBM API connect.
 The *CASE Inc IT team* wants to cover their cost and exposing API may generate a revenue stream, so they defined a new API for inventory management.

-Born on cloud web apps or micro services access the exposed RESTful API using a Bluemix Secure Gateway service (or VPN), which supports the API Connect destination definition.
+When born on cloud web apps or micro services are deployed to public cloud, accessing the exposed RESTful API deployed on-premise enforce using security tunneling capabilities.
+On IBM Bluemix the Secure Gateway service (or VPN) is used and configured to support the API Connect destination definition.
 For detail on how the secure gateway was configured see [note](https://github.com/ibm-cloud-architecture/refarch-integration-utilities/blob/master/docs/ConfigureSecureGateway.md)

-The diagram below presents the item/{itemid} URL as defined in API Connect and that can be accessed via the secure gateway with a URL like: https://cap-sg-prd-5.integration.ibmcloud.com:16582/csplab/sb/iib-inventory-api/item/13403
+The diagram below presents the **item/{itemid}** URL end point as defined in API Connect and that can be accessed via the secure gateway with a URL like: `https://cap-sg-prd-5.integration.ibmcloud.com:16582/csplab/sb/iib-inventory-api/item/13403`

 ![](docs/item-id.png)